superfly/docs/reference/redis.html.md

 Once provisioned, the database primary region cannot be changed.

+### Traffic routing

 Upstash Redis is available in all Fly regions via a [private IPv6 address](/reference/private-networking#flycast) restricted to your Fly organization.
 Traffic is automatically routed to the nearest replica, or to the primary instance.
 If you plan to deploy in a single region, ensure that your database is deployed in the same region as your application.

+### Writing to replica regions

 **Replicas forward writes to the primary**.
-Replicas can't be used for fast, region-local writes.
+Replicas can't be used for region-local writes.
 Writes are synchronous, and synchronous writes over geographical distance experience latency.
 Plan for this latency in your application design.

+If you're using Redis as a fast, region-local cache, setup separate databases per-region and enable object eviction.

+### Memory limits and object eviction policies

-By default, hitting the max memory limit will prevent writes.
-If you enable **eviction**, Upstash Redis will evict keys in two ways.
-First, it looks for keys marked with a TTL and evict them at random.
+By default, Upstash Redis will disallow writes when the memory limit has been reached.
+If you enable **eviction** during creation on on update, Upstash Redis will evict keys to free up space.

+First, keys marked with a TTL will be evicted at random.
 In the absence of volatile keys, keys will be chosen randomly for eviction.
 This is roughly the combination of the `volatile-random` and `allkeys-random` [eviction policies available in standard Redis](https://redis.io/docs/manual/eviction/).

+Note that items marked with an explicit TTL will expire accurately, regardless of whether eviction is enabled.

 ## Pricing